Freya R. George

-• fundamental processes that occur during metamorphic crystallization (e.g., mineral nucleation, growth, chemical transport, and fluid flow), and factors that control the rate at which they occur;
+• fundamental processes that drive metamorphic crystallization (e.g., nucleation, growth, chemical transport), and factors that control the rate at which they occur;

 • the extent of and controls on chemical equilibrium and disequilibrium in rocks;